 Are you crafty and make the products you sell?
 If so, suggested pictures would be of your workspace, your raw materials, you creating the products, as well as you showing your products to clients.

 Perhaps your business is primarily service-based.
 Perhaps you’re a small business coach.
-Images of you working behind a laptop, meeting with a client, or speaking at an event provides your audience with a vision of how you show up for your clients.
+Images of you working behind a laptop, meeting with a client, or speaking at an event provide your audience with a vision of how you show up for your clients.

 Share stories about your personal life.